chenx820/imperial-course-notes/README.md

 This course covers the basics and advanced concepts of quantum information.
 The notes in this folder include topics such as:

 - 🧩 Quantum States
+- 💻 Quantum Algorithms
+- 🌰 Physical Realisation
+- ⬇️ quantum Decoherence
 - 🔗 Quantum Entanglement
-- 💻 Quantum Computing

 ### [🌈 Quantum Optics](./quantum-optics)

 This course dives into the world of quantum optics.
 The notes in this folder cover topics like:

-- 💡 Quantum Light Sources
+- 💡 A Quantum Mechanics Atom in a Classical Light Field
+- 🌊 Quantuantisation of the Electromagnetic Field
-- 🌊 Quantum Interference
+- 🥶 Quantum States of Light
+- 📏 Detection of Light
-- 📏 Quantum Measurement
+- 👀 Current Quantum Optical Experiments

 ### [🧮 Mathematical Methods for Physicists](./mathematical-methods-for-physicists)